bithiNath/E-Grocery-Insights-BD/README.md

 ## ✨ Features

 - 📊 **Overview of Products & Brands (Side by Side Bar Graph) :** Compares total product listings and unique brand counts across Chaldal and Shwapno by section, category, and sub-category.

-- 🥧 **Brand Dominance by Product Count (Pie Chart) :** Shows which top 10 brands hold the largest share of products within each category per platform.
+- 🥧 **Brand Dominance by Product Share Chart) :** Shows which top 10 brands hold the largest share of products within each category per platform.

 - 📈 **Product Volume & Brand Diversity (Line & Bar Chart) :** Visualizes the relationship between number of products and brand variety across section, category and sub-categories.

-- 🫧 **Top Sub-Categories by Savings & Free Products (Packed Bubble Chart) :** Highlights which sub-categories have the highest concentration of discounted and BOGO products by    total savings percentage, and where free products are most available across both platforms.
+- 🫧 **Top Sub-Categories by Savings & Free Products (Packed Bubble Chart) :** Highlights which sub-categories have the highest concentration of total savings percentage,  and where free products are most available across both platforms.

 - 🌡️ **Offer Distribution by Product Size & Price Segments (Heat Map) :** Reveals which size and price segment combinations have the highest offer concentration on each platform.

 - 🔵 **Price Variance between Regular and All Products across Sources (Circle Chart) :** Compares price differences between all products and regularly purchased food items, focusing on common brands within the same sub-category, segmented by price range across both platforms.